A Condensed Look at the Evolution of Eyebrow Makeup...

 Eyebrows are fascinating.
 They’re expressive and unique and beautiful, and your brows may change with beauty trends and personal preferences.
 It’s very like fashion in that sense.
-Just like the world of fashion, eyebrow trends have had ups and downs throughout history.
-Some popular eyebrow styles you see on Insta are inspired by the brows of the past.
-While there are historical eyebrow trends worthy of imitation, others might make you think, how can I learn from this and do better in the future?
+Just like the world of fashion, eyebrow trends have had ups and downs throughout history (we'll keep that up to your personal discretion).
+Some popular eyebrow styles you see on IG are inspired by the brows of the past.
+While there are historical eyebrow trends worthy of imitation, others might help you decide whether the trends you see are the right ones for you.

 Ancient Greeks Took Natural Brows to the Extreme

 There’s nothing wrong with a natural brow.
 In fact, your natural brows are something to celebrate.
 However, the Ancient Greeks went above and beyond.
 They liked their brows dark and bushy, and a unibrow was something to be admired—Frida Kahlo’s brows would have been a dream.
 Women even wore false eyebrows and attached them with tree resin, taking natural to a whole new level.

 It was common for women to pluck all or most of their eyebrow hairs in the middle ages, and they didn’t bother to draw or fill in new ones.
 There are many theories about why this trend started, but the real question is why it lasted so long.
 Some people believe that the distinct lack of eyebrows drew attention to other physical features, hmmm we love to see the ingenuity!